GeneralLatestParentingSpecial Needs Children

 Incorporate yoga and mindfulness exercises to promote relaxation and self-awareness.
 Simple yoga poses and deep breathing exercises can be calming and beneficial.

-Guide to Preschool Activities for Special Needs 04
+Preschool Activities for Special Needs Children

 Organize an art gallery in the classroom where children can showcase their artwork.
 This activity encourages creativity and self-expression.